run-ai/docs/docs/Researcher/cli-reference/runai-version.md

 ## Output

-Version of the Run:AI command-line interface.
+The version of the Run:AI command-line interface.

 ## See Also